danmbrown/city-of-whispers/Moves.md

 > Says Donatella, "You think you know so much.
 My love for Arvel is long buried.
 I will tell you the location, but for your impudence, we will split the treasure 70-30."

 ### Reveal a Secret
-When you reveal a secret to someone, lose the Tie if it's about them.
-Otherwise, mark Heat.
+When you reveal a secret to someone, mark Heat.
+Lose the Tie if it's about the person you're talking to.

-- With a Social Interaction Move, resolve the original move, but pick one additional Reaction from the list below.
+- With a Social Interaction Move, resolve the original move, but they may pick one additional Reaction from the list below.
-- In other circumstances, pick one Reaction from the list below.
+- In other circumstances, they may pick one Reaction from the list below.

 #### Reactions
 - They flee